Burning a set of pre-configured Raspberry OS cards for Raspberry Pis with Wifi Access

 Note we omit some output of

-for clarity.
-On MacOS, you may get anERROR: We could not find your USB reader in the list of known readers
+cms burn infofor clarity.
+On MacOS, you may get anERROR: We could not find your USB reader in the list of known readers.
+This can be ignored.
+Additionally,cms burn infowill list the partitions as well.
+For example, if you see the path/dev/disk2s1and/dev/disk2s2, then your device is/dev/disk2.

 This command will autodetect the SSID, locale, and country of your laptop.